 While the majority of my clients are now reporting excellent sales, I am getting inquiries from other crafters saying they are getting hits on their sites but that their work isn’t selling as well as they would like.
 Normally I would first evaluate their marketing.
 If a site is getting lots of hits but no sales, it’s possible that there is something weak about the site itself, not the aesthetics, necessarily, but likely, the marketing funnel.
-However, a comprehensive marketing analyses is very time consuming and while I am generous, I am so busy with my paying clients, I can no longer spend hours with an individual who isn’t a client.
-Still, being curious, I couldn’t help checking out their sites.
+Being curious, I couldn’t help checking out some of their sites.

 We all know that you can make the most gorgeous product but if it isn’t marketed correctly, it won’t sell.
 Likewise, it doesn’t matter how great your marketing is if you don’t have something people want to buy.
 I know, this is common sense, but there is much more to having a marketable product than its’ being beautiful or functional.
 I decided it was time to take a look at what these crafters are making.
 Maybe there was a common product factor among those who were not making money with their craft.
 Bingo!
 Those who were reporting slow or no sales mostly had lovely crafts but their products all had one thing in common.